-After you have washed your wild beard hairs with a good beard shampoo, it is the beard conditioner’s turn.
+After you wash your wild beard hairs with a good beard shampoo, beard conditioner is next.
 A beard conditioner cleans your beard extra well and keeps your beard in shape.
 But why not just use a normal conditioner for men?
-And which beard conditioner is best for my beard?
-The Beardmen answers your questions.
+Which beard conditioner is best for my beard?
+The Beard Man answers your questions.

-When making recommendations, Beard Man always looks for products with 100% natural ingredients.
-Using synthetic ingredients leaves the skin dry and let that be exactly what you don’t want.
+When making recommendations, Beardman always looks for products with 100% natural ingredients.
+The use of synthetic ingredients allows the skin to dry out and let that be exactly what you don’t want.
 A beard conditioner often consists of a combination of natural ingredients and a small percentage of synthetic ingredients.
-These are needed for extra cleansing.
-Because they are used in small quantities, the skin will not dry out easily.
+These are needed for additional cleansing.
+Because they are used in small amounts, the skin will not dry out easily.

-Those who know Beard Man a little know his view: there is no best beard conditioner.
+Anyone who knows the Beard Man a little knows his view: there is no best beard conditioner.
 Which beard conditioner is best for you depends on your type of beard and beard growth.